HOW TO MASTER MEAL PREP

 Double, convection, or toaster oven – You’ll cut down on time and improve your results if you can bake at multiple temperatures at the same time.
 Any of the above can work well, including the budget-friendly toaster oven.
 A hundred bucks or less will get you a decent-sized model that not only enables you to meal prep, but can also reduce wait time when that frozen pizza craving hits.
 (Wait…did I just say that out loud?)
 Some even come with rotisserie options so you can cook a whole chicken, or smart phone apps so you can start cooking when you leave the office and arrive home to a hot meal.

 Instant Pot/Multicooker – If you want to meal prep, you’ll also want to ask for an Instant Pot for your next birthday.
 It cooks a wide variety of foods to perfection in so little time and with so little cleanup, making it perfect for upping your meal prep game.
-Going shopping?
-Check out my guide on how to choose an Instant Pot.

 Food Processor – Fat balls and certain sauces can be made most easily and quickly in a food processor, although it’s really only necessary if you also like to bake.
 Otherwise, you can totally make do with a blender.